cerebrl/forgerock-sample-web-react-ts/README.md

 ## Overview

-This sample/test app is intended to help demonstrate and test certain features of the JavaScript SDK within a more "real world" application.
+This sample/test app is intended to help demonstrate and test certain features of the TypeScript/JavaScript SDK within a more "real world" application.

 ## Requirements